-The CTC may also take disciplinary action if a teacher is convicted of an offense that indicates he/she is unfit to teach.
+- The CTC may also take disciplinary action if you are convicted of an offense that indicates you are unfit to teach.

-If a conviction does not lead to the automatic suspension/revocation of a teaching credential, the convicted teacher has the right to attend an administrative hearing before the CTC can take any disciplinary action.
-The hearing is held before an administrative law judge.
+- If your conviction does not lead to your credential’s automatic suspension/revocation, you can have an administrative hearing before the CTC can take any disciplinary action.

 Our California criminal defense attorneys will highlight the following in this article: